grapycalpis/iQ-Studio/tutorials/sdks/iqs-streampipe/README.md

     <br />

 ## How to use a UVC camera to capture video frames for real-time prediction.
+>Note: The demo GIF may take some time to load.
+If it does not appear immediately, please wait.

 - When a UVC camera's USB plug is connected to the platform's USB port, the video prediction will automatically switch to and display the real-time prediction results from the UVC camera feed.
 - When multiple cameras are plugged in, the results will be replaced based on channels, starting with channel 0, then channel 1, and so on.